tyeth/omron-devhub_d6t-arduino/README.md

-# d6t-2jcieev01-arduino
-It is a sample projects for D6T OMRON MEMS Thermal Sensors with evaluation kit **2JCIE-EV01-AR1**,
-**2JCIE-EV01-FT1** and some Arduino boards.
+This is a fork of the OMRON D6T Arduino example repository.
+See https://github.com/omron-devhub for details and other platforms.

 D6T sensor series are High Sensitivity Enables Detection of Stationary Human Presence,